GokayGulsoy/Rust-Language/README.md

 `slice_types` covers the basics of slice types, how to get certain parts of strings and arrays

+`methods` covers the basics of methods, how we define methods, how parameters are passed, etc.

+`structs` covers the basics of how structs are defined and how fields of structs are accessed

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).